 - 1 teaspoon dijon mustard

 - 1 small shallot minced

 - ⅛ teaspoon salt or more to taste

 - 5 cups mixed greens arugula, lettuce, or your favorite salad

-- add-ins: 1/4 cup walnuts 1 avocado, 2 tbsp chopped dried figs (optional), a drizzle of maple syrup
+- add-ins: ¼ cup walnuts 1 avocado, 2 tablespoon chopped dried figs (optional), a drizzle of maple syrup

 Chèvre Chaud (Breaded "Goat" Cheese)

 - Drain the cashews and transfer to a blender.
 Add the water and blend on high speed, scraping down the sides from time to time until it forms a smooth paste.
 If you have trouble blending, add 1-2 tablespoon of water, just be careful to not add too much otherwise the cashew cream will be too soft.

 - Add the mesophilic culture or acidophilus and blend for another 10-15 seconds.
 Transfer the cashew cream to a clean bowl and cover with plastic film to touch.

 - Place the bowl in a dark place at room temperature and let it ferment for at least 24 hours or up to 48 hours.
 Taste the cashew cream after 24 hours, if it has a tangy flavor then it's ready.
 If it doesn't let it ferment for another day.